Semantimancer/StatholScript/doc/Documentation.md

 One of the goals when making StatholScript was to create a language/interpreter which would never suffer a fatal error.
 This is achieved by having two different types of errors: those picked up by the interpreter and those picked up by the driver.

 Interpreter errors are for errors which cannot be picked up by the lexer, parser, or typechecker.
-These are errors that only arise because //certain// values were used.
-For example, both `head []` and `3/0` will produce interpreter errors.
+These are errors that only arise because **certain** values were used.
+For example, both `head []` and `3/0` will produce interpreter errors, because both expressions typecheck but neither can return anything valid.
 These errors will always contain the phrase `Error In Value`.

 Driver errors are errors that are caught before the interpreter even has a chance to begin running.
 There are a number of these errors:
   * **Lexer Error**: This is raised when the lexer finds a phrase that it cannot recognize; this is normally due to misplaced spaces or bad variable names.
 It will return `Unrecognized token error`.